MachineCode0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - a script that creates an empty file named hello.
 - a script that adds execute permission to the owner of the file hello.
 - a script that adds execute permission to the owner and group of the file hello.
+- a script that adds execute command on the hello file to all users.